harisont/harisont.github.io/_posts/2025-07-18-bikepacking-list.md

   If I went on an even longer trip (say one month), I'd consider investing in a cheap, compact __e-reader__, but the one I own right now is way too large, expensive and delicate for camping
 - __MTG cards__ (if with C.) or another small __board game__.
 This year, I was happy I did not bring one of my two favorite MTG decks as rain managed to seep through my bag's rain cover, plastic deck case and sleeves and ruin the corners of a few cards, even though they are still perfectly usable
 - a small, easy to operate cheap and/or rugged __camera__.
-Until recently, I used an old compact point-and-shoot Canon, but since it is slowly declining, I recently bought a second-hand Olympus Tough camera, which is fun to use, a bit more modern and can stand the elements, water included
+Until recently, I used an old compact point-and-shoot Canon, but since it is slowly declining, I recently bought a second-hand Olympus Tough camera, which is fun to use, a bit more modern and can stand the elements, water included.

 ## Things I deliberately don't pack
 As I mentioned above, while I do bring some [kitchen utensils](#kitchen-utensils), I don't really need that many because I avoid cooking outdoors altogether.